 About Amtrak California

-The Pacific Surfliner (PSL) is the second most popular route in the country, running between San Luis Obispo and San Diego.
-The PSL offers 11 weekday and 12 weekend round trips from San Diego to Los Angeles.
+The 351-mile Pacific Surfliner between San Luis Obispo, Los Angeles and San Diego is the second most popular route in the country, carrying 2.7 million passengers each year.
+Managed by the LOSSAN Rail Corridor Agency and operated by Amtrak, the intercity service offers 11 weekday and 12 weekend round trips from San Diego to Los Angeles.
 Of those, five extend to Santa Barbara and two to San Luis Obispo.
-PSL trains connect to Amtrak long distance trains at Los Angeles and Fullerton.
+Trains connect to Amtrak long-distance trains at Los Angeles and Fullerton.

-The San Joaquin (SJ) is the fifth busiest route in the Amtrak system, operating six round trips from Oakland and Sacramento to Bakersfield, with Amtrak Thruway bus service to Los Angeles.
+The San Joaquin Joint Powers Authority (SJJPA) manages the fifth busiest route in Amtrak’s national system.
+SJJPA intercity services offer six round trips daily from Oakland and Sacramento to Bakersfield, with Amtrak Thruway bus service to Los Angeles.

 AMTRAK THRUWAY BUSES

-Why buses?
-It's all about connections.
-California is a big place.
-Unfortunately, our trains can't go everywhere.
-Amtrak Thruway bus routes were designed exclusively for our train passengers - enabling them to connect to our trains from many regions of the state such as the North Coast, Shasta Cascades, Gold Country, High Sierra, Central Coast, Deserts, and Southern California.
-Amtrak Thruway buses also allow San Joaquin passengers to connect to the Pacific Surfliner and other Amtrak long distance trains in Los Angeles.
-On the flip-side, with Amtrak Thruway bus routes, train passengers can can travel to more than 175 destinations throughout California and Nevada.
+Amtrak Thruway bus routes were designed exclusively to make it easy for our passengers to connect to our trains from many regions of the state such as the North Coast, Shasta Cascades, Gold Country, High Sierra, Central Coast, Deserts, and Southern California.
+Amtrak Thruway buses also allow San Joaquin passengers to connect to the Pacific Surfliner and Amtrak long-distance trains in Los Angeles.
+With Amtrak Thruway bus routes, train passengers can travel to more than 130 destinations throughout California and into Nevada.